EnglishDeondre-FS/Portfolio2/README.md

 <br>

 ### Milestone 4
-⚙️ Overview - Write overview here.
+⚙️ Overview - Finished styles and content for the blog.
 <br>
-🌵 Challenges - Write challenges here.
+🌵 Challenges - Rendering text while the user can change it at any given time is annoying.
 <br>
-🏆 Accomplishments - Write Accomplishments here.
+🏆 Accomplishments - Hopefully filled all requirements
 <br>
-🔮 Next Steps - Write your next steps here.
+🔮 Next Steps - Add more blog posts.

 <br>

 Please discuss the following:
-#### Changes
+#### ChangesS
-- Discuss any changes or updates that you have made to your site since Milestone #3.
+- Added an api about cats as a cool call to action on the main page.
+- Users can actually change there settings.

 #### Styling
-- Discuss the process you used to style your page.
+- Make it decently pretty while having a programmer art vibe.

 #### Link To Overview Video
 - Once it is created, put the link to your overview video of your site here.